-Arrive early – nothing can stress you out over the holidays like running late, and your next trip is no exception.
-Allow at least 90 minutes for parking, check-in and screening if you are traveling over the holidays.
-Early mornings and weekends are especially busy, so don’t take a chance-arrive early!
+Arrive early – nothing can stress you out over the holidays like running late, so plan ahead.
+Allow at least two hours for parking, check-in and screening if you are traveling over the holidays.
+Early mornings and weekends are especially busy, so don’t take a chance-allow extra time.

 Baggage allowances – Baggage allowance, size and weight of accepted bags, and fees vary between air carriers.
 Check with your airline for a complete list of baggage restrictions before packing.

 Review screening procedures – if you haven’t traveled in a while, it’s a good idea to visit the TSA website and review current screening procedures and the list of restricted items.
 Traveling with food and gift items is popular this time of year, and the 3-1-1 restrictions for liquids, aerosols and gels still apply.

 Check out the TSA website for more information, or if you have questions about: